Are you planning the next trip but you don’t know how to choose a place? Or are you looking for a way to travel while you’re at home?

-Italy has everything you could think of: more history that you could ever learn, the most wonderful art in the world, breathtaking nature, amazing food and wine, picturesque little villages, the best of the Renaissance, spectacularly preserved Middle Age towns… If you could only travel to one destination in your life, I think Italy is the one.
+Italy has everything you could think of: more history that you could ever learn, the most wonderful art in the world, breathtaking nature, amazing food and wine, picturesque little villages, the best of the Renaissance, spectacularly preserved Middle Age towns, even a city that has canals for streets… If you could only travel to one destination in your life, I think Italy is the one.
 Hands down.

 Actually, I had issues narrowing down the experiences in Italy that made it to my list.
-I ended up with 10!
+I ended up with so many!
 The country with the highest number, only tied with my beautiful Chile.
-That didn’t stop me from going to lots of other places around… I’ve been to Italy 4 times, I’ve spent over 2 months there altogether, and I still have so much to see!
+That didn’t stop me from going to lots of other places around… I’ve been to Italy many times, I’ve spent more than 3 months there altogether, and I still have so much to see!
 I’d be happy to go back, anytime 😊

 Mexico was my first cultural trip.
 My parents took me to an archaeological tour when I was a teenager, a month-long trip going from site to site.
 It was wonderful!
 I loved every second discovering Palenque, Monte Albán, Chichén Itza, Teotihuacán and so many other places.